-Finding work teaching English abroad is one of the more rewarding - and least difficult - ways of 'pay as you go' travel.
+Finding work teaching English abroad is one of the more rewarding - and least difficult, especially for women - ways of 'pay as you go' travel.

 Most jobs will belong to one of two categories: teaching in a classroom (both short and long term) or teaching privately (tutoring young people or adults).